abdullahcok/react-moviee-app/README.md

 # reactjs-movie-db-app
-Movie Database with themoviedb api, but also if you view or play on www.themoviedb.org
+Movie Database with themoviedb api with ReactJS, but also if you view or play on www.themoviedb.org

+    Clone this repo
+    Run npm install
+    Run npm start